top of page

 What is a Green CSCS Card?

-The green CSCS card, officially known as the labourer card under the Construction Skills Certification Scheme.
-It is an entry level certification for people performing a general labouring role on construction sites.
-It was introduced to provide basic health and safety awareness, it verifies that holders can work safely without being a risk to themselves or others on site.
-Unlike the other CSCS cards, it's tailored for non specialist roles.
-Such as site preparation or material handling and is recognised by major contractors across the industry.
-This card acts as your passport to large construction sites across the UK.
-Contractors usually require you to hold a valid card as it helps to reduce accidents and aligning's with industry standards for safer workplaces.
+The green CSCS card, officially known as the labourer card under the Construction Skills Certification Scheme, is an entry-level certification for individuals performing general labouring roles on construction sites.
+It was introduced to provide basic health and safety awareness.
+This card verifies that holders can work safely without posing a risk to themselves or others on site.

 Why is a Green CSCS Card Important?